top of page

 Prompt 1: Give me a brief history of the creator economy.

-Answer: The answer focused mostly on the rise of platforms and listed the typical income streams of influencers.
+Rhea: The answer focused mostly on the rise of platforms and listed the typical income streams of influencers.

 Prompt 2: Considering this, where is the creator economy headed?
 How will creators make money with the rise of AI, that doesn't attribute their ideas to them?

-Answer: GPT sent back some interesting ideas but the money-making parts didn’t sound so compelling.
+Rhea: GPT sent back some interesting ideas but the money-making parts didn’t sound so compelling.
 I moved on to the next prompt.

 Prompt 3: I heard about a model in which a creator makes a likeness of him or herself and then licenses the right to use that likeness.
 What could that mean in this sense?

-Answer: ChatGPT said, “Instead of creating content themselves, creators can license the use of their digital likenesses to other companies or content producers.
+ChatGPT Answer: “Instead of creating content themselves, creators can license the use of their digital likenesses to other companies or content producers.
 This allows their image, voice, and persona to be used in various formats—ranging from virtual appearances in videos, games, and virtual reality environments, to more traditional media like commercials and films.”

-Finally, I asked ChatGPT to contrast what it described to the way it works in Hollywood.
+Prompt 4: Contrast this description to the way it works in Hollywood.

-It came up with some differences, but mostly in scale.
+Rhea: It came up with some differences, but mostly in scale.

 Seems like the rise of AI will lead to the Hollywood model becoming even more applicable to thought leaders and content creators.